 One highlight came when on April 11th 2003 when we hosted our first Nationally known Group.
 Two weeks prior to that date we received an offer to have "The Weatherford's" in Concert on that date.
 The Weatherford's have appeared on many of the Gaither Homecoming Video's.
 After much scrambling, with our committee working as a team, we were able to pull this one off.
 The Weatherford's were very pleased with the turnout (120) and Love Offering and mentioned maybe they could come back in 2004.
 And come back they did on September 5, 2004.
 They are beautiful people singing beautiful Christian music.

 All concerts are held at the Lexington United Methodist Church which is located at 5597 S. Main St., In beautiful downtown Lexington, MI. just two blocks south of the light.
-We thank the members of the Lexington United Methodist Church for allowing us to host these concerts for well over 13 years now.
+We thank the members of the Lexington United Methodist Church for allowing us to host these concerts.
+May 2014 started our 14th year at this venue.

 • Last Concert and Upcoming